The Winterthur Library

 DETAILED DESCRIPTION OF THE COLLECTION

-DAPC Photocopy of a receipted bill from Duncan Phyfe to Mr. Morewood, Dec.
+Folder 2: Photocopy of a receipted bill from Duncan Phyfe to Mr. Morewood, Dec.
 28, 1802.
-For a counting house desk and washstand.
+For a counting house desk, putting up a lamp, a sideboard, a washstand, and other items. (from copy in DAPC)

-DAPC Photocopy of a photograph of a receipt from Duncan Phyfe to John Cruger, Feb.
+Photocopy of a photograph of a receipt from Duncan Phyfe to John Cruger, Feb.
 14, 1803 in a notebook kept by Cruger.
-For a tea table.
+For a tea table. (from copy in DAPC)

-54.37.33 Receipted bill from Duncan Phyfe to George P. McCulloch, Sept.
+Folder 3: Receipted bill from Duncan Phyfe to George P. McCulloch, Sept.
 10, 1806.
-Furniture forms include a sideboard, set of dining tables, pair of bedboards (?), pair of bureaus, etc.
+For a sideboard, set of dining tables, pair of bedsteads (?), pair of bureaus, and something else.

 Originals in Marine Historical Association, Mystic, Ct.

-61x052.1-.2 Two bills from Duncan Phyfe to Thomas Masters, 1810.
-Forms include a wardrobe, bureau, bedsteads (including a “trunnel” [trundle] bedstead), basin stands, tables, a writing desk, a bookcase, and a child's coffin.
-As well, a counting house desk was mended and beds were put up.
+Folder 6: Two bills from Duncan Phyfe to Thomas Masters, South Street, dated August and Dec.
+7, 1810, covering work June-October 1810.
+Forms include a wardrobe, bureaus, field and “trunnel” [trundle] bedsteads, basin stands, pine table, toilet table, a writing desk, a bookcase, and a child's coffin.
+As well, a counting house desk was mended, bedsteads were put up, and casters were put on a bedstead. (acc.
+61x052.1-.2)

-Ph928.1-.2 Photostatic copies of the title page and fly leaf of Phyfe’s copy of Revised Prices for Manufacturing Cabinet and Chair Work, New York, 1810.
+Folder 7: Photostatic copies of the title page and fly leaf of Phyfe’s copy of Revised Prices for Manufacturing Cabinet and Chair Work, New York, 1810. (acc.
+Ph928.1-.2)

-55.115 Letter: Duncan Phyfe to N. Bancker of Philadelphia, Sept.
+Folder 9: Letter: Duncan Phyfe to N. Bancker of Philadelphia, Sept.
 5, 1815.
-Concerns chairs and a sofa Phyfe is making for Bancker and mentions tables he would like Bancker to see on his next visit to New York.
+Concerns chairs and a sofa Phyfe is making for Bancker and mentions card and pear [i.e. pier] tables he would like Bancker to see on his next visit to New York.
+If mrs. Bancker does not like them, he doesn’t have to take them. (acc.
+1955.115)

-56x006.4 Drawings of two Phyfe chairs, giving the price of each with cane bottoms, extra cushions, or stuffed bottoms.
-The prices correspond with those on the above bill.
+Pencil drawings of two different styles of Phyfe chairs, giving the price of each with cane bottoms or stuffed bottoms and the price of a loose cushion if the cane seat were chosen.
+The prices correspond with those of the chairs on the above bill. (acc.
+56x6.4)

-73x1-73x3 Bills from Duncan Phyfe to George Newbold, 1823-1826.
-Items listed include dining table, dressing table, bidet, sofa, butler tray and stand, knife box, tea table, basin stands, bookcase, bookshelves, and pillows.
-Charges for repairing furniture are also noted.
+Folder 11: Bills from Duncan Phyfe to George Newbold, 1823-1826.
+Items listed include dining table, dressing table, bidet, sofa, butler tray and stand, knife box, tea table, basin stands, bookcases, bookshelves, and pillows.
+Charges for repairing furniture are also noted. (acc.
+73x1, 73x2, 73x3)

-Ph 413 Photocopy of a bill from Duncan Phyfe to the estate of Thomas Worthington, June 23, 1827 for a coffin.
+Photocopy of a bill from Duncan Phyfe to the estate of Thomas Worthington, by hands of Edward King, June 23, 1827 for a coffin. (acc.
+Ph 413)

 Location of original unknown.

-54.37.34 Inventory of the personal estate of Duncan Phyfe, Aug.
-16, 1854.
-Lists "Household furniture at dwelling house. etc," providing a room by room inventory of the contents of his house and shop.
-A list of stocks, bonds, notes, and cash is also present.
+Lists "Household furniture at dwelling house, number 193 Fulton Street, N.Y.," providing a room by room inventory of the contents of his house and shop.
+A list of stocks, bonds, notes, and cash is also present. (acc.
+54.37.34)

 RELATED MATERIAL IN THE DOWNS COLLECTION